 The retail conditions within the Belleview Corridor were analyzed compared to the larger Retail Trade Area and larger submarkets of the Denver Metro Area.
-The Belleview Corridor had approximately 700,000 square feet of retail space (in 2014) and has been growing steadily in the past 10 years, with an additional 139,698 square feet added since 2007 at an annual rate of 1.9 percent.
-However, the Columbine Square Shopping Center (123,000 square feet) was completely vacated in 2014 and is being demolished.
-With Columbine Square removed from the inventory, the total rentable building area in the corridor is 574,324 square feet, as shown in Table 1Error!
-Reference source not found..
+The Belleview Corridor, in terms of the retail market data, includes portions of Englewood.
+Specifically the Kings Soopers Marketplace at the northeast corner of Belleview and Federal and the Centennial Shopping Center to the north of the Kings Soopers.
+The Belleview Corridor had over 800,000 square feet of retail space (in 2014) and has been growing steadily in the past 10 years, with an additional 139,698 square feet added since 2007 at an annual rate of 1.9 percent.
+However, the Columbine Square Shopping Center (123,000 square feet) was completely vacated in 2014 and is scheduled for demolition.
+With Columbine Square removed from the inventory, the total rentable building area in the corridor is 685,565 square feet, as shown in Table 1.
 The majority of retail space added in the corridor was in the Riverside Downs Shopping Center (103,000 square feet), built in 2007.
-Other recent activity adjacent to the Belleview Corridor includes the King Soopers' grocery store in Englewood (at the northeast corner of Belleview and Federal), which was a rebuild of a smaller, traditional store to an 80,000 square foot marketplace concept in 2013.
+The King Soopers' grocery store in Englewood (at the northeast corner of Belleview and Federal) was a rebuild of a smaller, traditional store to an 80,000 square foot neighborhood marketplace concept in 2013.
 The Retail Trade Area has been growing at a similar rate (1.8 percent annually), adding 560,000 square feet.
 The Retail Trade Area is growing faster than the larger Southwest and South submarkets it falls within.